AaronLuo00/crisp-pipeline/README.md

 **Step 1: Prepare your data**

-> **Important**: Even if you have your full dataset ready (e.g., 300GB), we strongly recommend testing with a small sample (1000 patients) first to ensure pipeline configuration is correct.
+> **Important**: Even if you have your full dataset ready (~400,000 patients, ~300GB), we strongly recommend testing with a small sample (1000 patients) first to ensure pipeline configuration is correct.

 **Option A: If starting fresh (Recommended)**
 ```bash